Resume for Carpenter

 What can I do to create an efficient resume for a carpenter position?

 When it comes to choosing a format for your carpenter resume, it’s important to keep it clean, professional-looking, and easy-to-read for hiring managers.
-Here are two common designs that are great for resumes:
+There are two standard designs that are great for resumes:

 How can I make my carpenter resume make an impression?